gc3214/Num_Methods_ProjectDZ/READMEv2.md

 $$q(K) = e^{rT}\frac{\partial^2 C}{\partial K^2}$$

-   Monotone prices are enforced via **isotonic regression**.
+   Monotone prices are enforced via **Isotonic regression**.
 The second derivative is computed using a **Savitzky–Golay** filter (more stable than finite differences).
 A light **Gaussian smoothing** is applied and the PDF is normalised to integrate to one.

 6. The CDF is obtained by integrating the PDF using the trapezoidal rule.